×

 To purchase the FUKUOKA TOURIST CITY PASS, first head over to the Fukuoka City Tourist Information Center (Hakata Station General Information Center) located in Hakata Station.

-*The tourists can purchase a digital version of the pass via a smartphone app.
+*The tourists can purchase a digital version of the pass via a smartphone app or a paper version by presenting their passport at a sales counter.

 *Download the app here.